Browse by airline

 Below is a list of other cities in Ireland with flights to Faro with either non-stop or connecting flights.

-You can fly to Faro (FAO) from Cork (ORK) non-stop with Aer Lingus or Ryanair.
+You can fly non-stop from Cork (ORK) to Faro (FAO) with Aer Lingus or Ryanair.
 The flight takes approximately 2 hours and 35 minutes.
-If you travel with a connecting flight instead, for example via Paris, the total flight time will be 6 hours and 45 minutes.
+If you travel with a connecting flight instead, for example via London, the total flight time will be 7 hours and 25 minutes.

-The flight time between Cork, ORK and Faro Airport, FAO, is 2 hours and 35 minutes.
-The distance is 1513 miles (or 2434 kilometers).
+The flight time between Cork (ORK) and Faro Airport (FAO) is approximately 2 hours and 35 minutes.
+The distance between the two airports is 1417 miles (or 2280 kilometers).

 Yes, you can fly non-stop to FAO from ORK with Aer Lingus or Ryanair.